 Early management information from the Coronavirus (COVID-19) Infection Survey is made available to government decision-makers to inform their response to COVID-19.
 Occasionally we may publish figures early if it is considered in the public interest.
-During the period of high infections from the start of 2022, we temporarily published early headline results on Wednesdays.
-We have now stopped this temporary publication, but will continue to regularly review.
 We will ensure that we pre-announce any ad hoc or early publications as soon as we can.
 These will include supporting information where possible to aid user understanding.
 This is consistent with guidance from the Office for Statistics Regulation (OSR).